mapninja/Earthsys144/week04/06_areal_interpolation_with_qgis.md

 # Areal Interpolation with QGIS: Santa Clara County Population by Fire Hazard Risk Level

-> **Draft status:** This is a workflow draft adapted from the older areal interpolation lab.
-It keeps the step-by-step analysis sequence, updates the data and objective, and leaves broader introductory conceptual framing for the Week 05 overview or a later README update.

 ## Overview

 In this lab, you will use **areal interpolation** to estimate how many people live in each **Fire Hazard Severity Zone** risk class in Santa Clara County.

-The challenge is that the two datasets in this exercise use different geographic units:
+This lab is about **manipulating geography to estimate a measurement that is not directly available to us**.

+In GIS, we are often interested in demographic values for units of area that are not based on Census geography.
+Fire hazard zones are a good example.
+They are meaningful analytical zones, but they are not the polygons the Census or SimplyAnalytics used to report population.

+That creates a common problem: the population data and the geography we care about do not use the same boundaries.

+In this exercise:

 1. the **Fire Hazard Severity Zone** polygons represent the hazard-risk geography
 2. the **2025 Santa Clara County block group population** polygons represent the demographic reporting geography

 Because those boundaries do not line up perfectly, we cannot just use a simple attribute join.
+Instead, we will use a simplified version of a very common GIS solution.
+We will split the source polygons where they intersect the target geography, calculate overlap-based weights, and use those weights to estimate population for the hazard zones.

-Instead, we will:
+In this lab, we will:

 1. calculate the original area of each block group
 2. split block groups where they cross Fire Hazard Severity Zone boundaries